Jets soar past stumbling Red Wings

 Winnipeg's Adam Lowry opened the scoring with a short-handed tally past the midway point of the first period.
 Lowry and Copp were sprung on a two-man breakaway that finished with Lowry pouncing on a rebound.
 Christoffer Ehn pulled the visitors even with his first of the season, also being on the spot for a rebound tally to beat Connor Hellebuyck during his brief stint while Brossoit needed equipment repairs at 7:39 of the second period.

-Eric Comrie, who was drafted by the Jets in 2013, seeing his first action for the Red Wings after being acquired via trade from the Arizona Coyotes on Nov.
-30, made 25 saves.
+Goalie Eric Comrie, who was drafted by the Jets in 2013, got his first start for the Red Wings after being acquired via trade from the Arizona Coyotes on Nov.
+30. He made 25 saves.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)